 I bet you don’t ever look to see what’s on the bottom side of your furniture.
-I don’t.
+I didn’t.
 Not till today.

-That photo above is the bottom side of a most special piece of furniture, the rocking chair the belonged to my deceased brother.
-It has it’s own story (read only if you want tears).
+The featured photo on this post is the bottom side of a most special piece of furniture, the rocking chair that belonged to my deceased brother.
+It has its own story (read only if you want tears).

-David’s chair is maybe one of the most important memory items in my house.
+David’s chair is maybe one of the most important memory item in my house.
 Why did I decide to look underneath?

 I didn’t.
 On Saturday I moved all my living room furniture off the dirty carpet, so I can get it steam cleaned this week.
-All that furniture is piled in the adjacent space which is tiled.
-I lifted David’s chair and sat it on the couch, and it’s almost in my face from where I sit at my adjacent table.
+All that furniture is piled in the adjacent tiled space.
+I lifted David’s chair and sat it on the couch, and it’s almost in my face from where I sit at my adjacent table I work from.

 While eating breakfast today I noticed first the stencil text that looks like

 943 R Duxbury “Interesting” I thought, might that be the name of the craftsman who made it?
 Below is a faded seal with what looks like a manufacturer’s name, with about a third of the letters faded.
 The top word which shows just “TEMP__” is most surely “TEMPLE” but below– is it “SHARP”?
 Finally I made it out to be “STUART” as a guess.

 A pretty good one.
 Most of the results I find are sale pages for Temple Stuart chairs, tables, and hutches, or antique sites where people send info in hopes of finding they have a rare piece of furniture.

 Sadly this kind of stuff referred to as “American Brown Furniture” and is not very valuable.
 That’s not my interest, David’s chair is quite banged up.
 I think one of my dogs gnawed on the arm rests.